EPM Finances: For Those Who Ask

 One of our reasons for existing is to help fund worthy organizations.
 We call to people’s attention some of God’s most strategic kingdom efforts.
 100% of all contributions sent to EPM and designated to special ministries go there.

 Some people like to centralize their giving through EPM.
 In a sense, they use us as an eternal investment broker.
 They write one check, with a note designating the gift to one or several specific ministries or areas of ministry.
 We keep up with a number of different worthy ministries.
 If we become aware of problems that raise concerns about this ministry’s effectiveness or integrity, we send our support elsewhere until this is resolved.

 All of my books and royalties are owned by EPM.
 This source of income has been significant.
-It is my desire, and the board has agreed, to use all of this royalty income to fund worthy missions projects.
-100% is given away to missions, famine relief, prolife work, and other ministries as well as some to help facilitate the giving away of our books to people all over the world.
+It is my desire, and the board has agreed, to use all of this royalty income for ministry purposes: 90% to other worthy Christian organizations and 10% to EPM to help offset the costs related to the writing/researching/editing of the books, as well as to help facilitate the giving away of our books to people all over the world.
 Since the inception of Eternal Perspective Ministries in 1990 through 2012, EPM has given over six million dollars in book royalties to ministries around the world.

 It may seem strange to give away royalties when we could keep them and not need to rely much on donors.
 However, we believe the giving and prayers of people are vital to what we’re doing.
 Jesus said our hearts follow our treasure, and we want some of God’s people’s hearts and prayers to be in our ministry.
 We also believe God’s hand is on the book sales and He is pleased when we dedicate those to Him and give them to His work.
 (When I see my books on the bestsellers list I think “God, you’re just raising funds to help ministries you love, aren’t you?”)